kishorem-mf/spark-jobs/name-matching/README.md

 Keep only the first match for each entry alphabetically ordered.
 This will be the `SOURCE_ID`, remove resulting `SOURCE_ID`s from `TARGET_ID` s.

 11. Write Parquet file partitioned by country code

+# Notes
+- Giving the algorithm identical documents results in no matches.
+It uses a.o.
+TF.IDF and `IDF(N/n docs in which term i appears)` always returns log(1) which is always 0.
+Zero values in the vectors are filtered out and thus we get no results.
+This is a known "feature" of TF.IDF.
+Since it is only theoretical, we didn't take any action so far (28/11/2018).
+There are fixes for this, see e.g. "double normalization 0.5" on the [TF.IDF Wikipedia page](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).